Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 The use of consistent imagery throughout your brochure, similar to your color choice, is crucial to creating a professional looking brochure.

 You’ll want to use relevant images that incorporate well with the overall theme of your design.
+Some of our brochure templates make use of illustrations that reflect a theme, like this nature conservancy brochure:

 If your stock images are too generic, it is more than worth it to invest in paid images.
 This may be the first time the reader has learned about your company and you don’t want to ruin your one and only chance to impress them!